dagronf/DSFSparkline/README.md

 ## SwiftUI Support

-Each graph type provides its own
+Each graph type provides its own SwiftUI view (appending `.SwiftUI` to the class name).

 ```swift
 struct SparklineView: View {